githubcto/FramePack-ZLUDA/README.md

 1st run,
 - will download 40GB.
-- ZLUDA compile takes around 20min.
+- ZLUDA compile takes 30 minutes or more.

-- Duriing this 20min, you'll see the message "Compilation is in progress.
-Please wait..." every 30 sec.
+   Duriing this 30 minutes, you'll see the message

+   "Compilation is in progress.
+Please wait..." every minute.

 If FramePack-user.bat does not work, try FramePack-user-DEVICE0.bat or FramePack-user-DEVICE1.bat .

 ## Tips
 1st time generate,
  try
 - Use square image.
-FramePack read and resize it.
+FramePack read it and resize automatically.
 - 1 sec
 - 10 steps
-- orher values: use preset
+- other values: use preset
 - Start Generation, see VRAM and DRAM usage.

 DRAM 64GB minimum.
-64GB enouth for linux.
-96GB enouth for windows.
+64GB enough for linux.
+96GB enough for windows.
 128GB recommend.

-Set page file AUTO, 64GB or more.
+Set windowOS page file "auto", "64GB" or more.

 TeaCache is fast, but output quality is not so good.
 Try TeaCache and you feel good movie, then disable TeaCache and try same seed again.